** Come to class! This week's Livecast classes are Thursday, May 28, Friday May 29 and Saturday May 30.

 — Bulgaria: we end our journey by getting married wedding as Bulgarians have for 500 years–with lots of traditions and asymmetrical dance.

-All Around This World courses on Teachable essentially operate on a pay-what-you-can basis.
-Discounts and scholarshiops are available!
+No one will be turned away from All Around This World courses due to lack of funds.
+Discounts and scholarships are available!
 Check out the pricing secton below for details.
 Bottom line: if you want to sing with me, we'll make it happen.